Star stock analyst Mahaney to lead Internet coverage at RBC

-SAN FRANCISCO (Reuters) - Mark Mahaney, a top-rated Internet stock analyst who was fired from Citigroup in October after one of his staffers improperly shared research with a news website, has been hired by RBC Capital Markets.
+SAN FRANCISCO, Jan 7 (Reuters) - Mark Mahaney, a top-rated Internet stock analyst who was fired from Citigroup in October after one of his staffers improperly shared research with a news website, has been hired by RBC Capital Markets.

 Mahaney will oversee coverage of the Internet sector for RBC, the firm announced on Monday.
 RBC did not state which companies Mahaney will cover.
 He will be based in San Francisco.